rooklift/disorderBook/README.md

 An implementation of a **[Stockfighter](http://stockfighter.io)** server in Python 3<br>
 Written by Stockfighter user Amtiskaw (a.k.a.
 Fohristiwhirl on GitHub)

+**Requirements:**

-With the help of Medecau, a version of this now uses the [Bottle](http://bottlepy.org/) library for request handling.
-It can likely be installed using "pip install bottle".
+* With the help of Medecau, the main version of this now uses the [Bottle](http://bottlepy.org/) library for request handling.
+* It can likely be installed using "pip install bottle".
+* The old server will remain as *disorderBook_simple.py* but is deprecated.

 **disorderBook Usage:**